tochi-z/zmk-driver-analog-stick/README.md

 - **`up-keycode`**, **`down-keycode`**, **`left-keycode`**, **`right-keycode`** removed from the listener child binding.
 Replaced with **`up-position`**, **`down-position`**, **`left-position`**, **`right-position`** which reference keymap position indices.
 - Stick directions must now be defined as positions in the matrix transform and physical layout, with behavior bindings in the keymap.
 This enables ZMK Studio editing and support for any ZMK behavior (`&kp`, `&mo`, `&lt`, `&tog`, etc.).
 - Migration steps: (1) add stick direction entries to your matrix transform, (2) add matching keys to your physical layout, (3) add behavior bindings at those positions in each keymap layer, (4) update listener child nodes to use `up-position = <N>` etc.

+## Fork Changes

+This fork contains the following split-build compatibility changes:

+- `CMakeLists.txt`
+  - Builds `hid_accumulator.c` only on the central side when split mode is enabled.
+- `src/analog_stick/scan_coordinator.c`
+  - Includes `hid_accumulator.h` only on the central side.
+  - Calls `zmk_analog_stick_hid_flush()` only on the central side.

+These changes prevent linker errors when building the peripheral side with ZMK split support

 ## License